 - Set the card sorting type (open vs. closed)

-- Add and edit categories
+- Add and edit your categories (closed card sorting)

 - Card sorting results